vassilych/cscs/CscsMcp/README.md

 `S-1-15-2-1` is the well-known SID for all app packages, which every AppContainer belongs to.
 The worker binaries need read+execute; the runs directory needs modify (it writes `response.json` there).
-The .NET runtime under Program Files already grants app packages read+execute.
+The package is self-contained, so the .NET runtime is inside `sandbox\` and covered by the first grant.

 **2. Point the service at that runs directory and turn isolation on** in `appsettings.json`: